onflow/flow-go/pkg/language/docs/language.md

 Access control allows making certain parts of the program accessible/visible and making other parts inaccessible/invisible.
 Top-level declarations (variables, constants, functions, structures, resources, interfaces) and fields (in structures, and resources) are either private or public.

-**Private** means the declaration is only accessible/visible in the current and inner scopes.
+ - **Private** means the declaration is only accessible/visible in the current and inner scopes.
 For example, a private field can only be accessed by functions of the type is part of, not by code that uses an instance of the type in an outer scope.

-**Public** (using the `pub` keyword) means the declaration is accessible/visible in all scopes.
+ - **Public** (using the `pub` keyword) means the declaration is accessible/visible in all scopes.
 This includes the current and inner scopes like for private, and the outer scopes.
 For example, a public field in a type can be accessed using the access syntax on an instance of the type in an outer scope.
-This does not allow the declaration to be publicly writeable though.
+This does not allow the declaration to be publicly writable though.

 **By default, everything is private.**